Code-the-Dream-School/gg-pac-team4-front/README.md

 ### Effortless Registration and Profile Creation

 - **Sign Up**: Users can sign up as either a student or a teacher.
 After completing the registration, they will be redirected to the login page.
 Upon successful login, users gain full access to the dashboard.
 In case of a forgotten password, they can request a reset link via email and log in with a newly created password.
-- **Edit Profile**: Users can update their personal information and upload their photo.
+- **Edit Profile**: Users can update their personal information, upload the their photo.
 - **Add Portfolio and Welcome Video**: Showcase skills with portfolio items and an introduction video.
 - **Class Management**: Users can add, edit, or delete classes.

 ### Search Functionality

 - All users can explore classes tailored to their artistic interests by browsing categories on the main page or using the search bar with relevant keywords.
 - Detailed class information and teacher profiles are accessible exclusively to logged-in users.

 ### Effortless Lesson Browsing and Booking

 - After registering, students gain access to detailed lesson information and can easily request bookings by submitting a simple form.
 - Teachers receive these requests in their My Applications section, where they can choose to approve or decline them.
 Once approved, the lessons are added to the student's profile, allowing them to view and manage all their enrolled classes with ease.

 ### Integrated Communication and Notifications